-These interviews are at the bottom of the page, and have been a great source of advice for lawyers and students alike.
+These interviews are at the bottom of the page, and readers have told me that they’ve been a source of advice for lawyers and students alike.
 More recently, I supplemented this series with the resource page you’re reading.
 I wanted to provide a framework for students or lawyers to ask the right questions in seeking out alternative careers, and rethink the skills that may be transferable from the law to something else.

 What to do when you don’t want to be a lawyer anymore?